CloudLabsAI-Azure/apim-lab/apim-lab/gs/gs.md

 ## Accessing Your Lab Environment

-Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
+Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will be loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.
-You can see the number on the bottom of lab guide to switch to different exercises of the lab guide.
+You can see the number at the bottom of the lab guide to switch to different exercises in the lab guide.

    ![07](media/acc-lab-env-0109.png)